eljefec/eva-didi/README.md

 ### What is this repository for? ###

-* Quick summary

-This contains my work on the Udacity-Didi competition (https://www.udacity.com/didi-challenge)
+This contains my work (Team Eva) on the Udacity-Didi competition (https://www.udacity.com/didi-challenge)